 Educators are some of the most big hearted & hard headed people I know.
 Underneath that deceivingly thick skin is an incredible desire to take care of those in your charge, whatever the cost, and take care you do, putting aside your own needs to make sure your students experience a few hours a day of safety, security, nourishment and peace.

-...Because the education world is no longer just about education.
-Children are coming to school with a growing list of trauma and adversity that stand in the way of the traditional teach and learn model.
+The education world is no longer just about education, children are coming to school with a growing list of trauma and adversity that stand in the way of the traditional teach and learn model.
 On top of the demands from those above you, there is an unspoken call to support the unmet needs of those around you on physical, mental, emotional and social levels.